 Plans by EPA and Sierra Club to cripple coal industry exposed by FOIA Documents Obtained as a Result of E&E Legal FOIA Request

-Today, E&E Legal General Counsel Dr. David Schnare was one of the
+On April 22, Earth Day, E&E Legal General Counsel David Schnare was

 For Immediate Release: